Aisha-R/learnway/README.md

 ## Installation

-Carry out the following instructions (if you don't already have them configured):

 1. Install an IDE (I have Visual Studio Code from 'https://code.visualstudio.com/')
 2. Install Python (from 'https://www.python.org/downloads/')
 3. Set up a virtual environment and install Django within it (according to the instructions on 'https://docs.djangoproject.com/en/4.2/howto/windows/').